 Can You Overdose From Vaping?

-There are several key symptoms of a nicotine vaping overdose.
-The symptoms can be divided into two groups, early and late symptoms.
+There are several key symptoms of a vape-induced nicotine overdose.
+The symptoms can be divided into two groups: early and late symptoms.
 If you suspect that you or someone you love has overdosed on nicotine, seek medical attention immediately.

 - Excessive saliva